vishwaksen-1/audioStegano/README.md

 # Spectrology-Fork

-Spectrology-Fork is a fork of [spectrology](https://github.com/solusipse/spectrology) that adds parallel processing for faster execution and support to build a linux-compiled executable of the spectrology.py script.
+Spectrology-Fork is based on [spectrology](https://github.com/solusipse/spectrology) that adds parallel processing for faster execution and support to build a linux-compiled executable of the spectrology.py script.

 The executable is standalone and does not require any additional dependencies or even Python.